CNugteren/CLBlast/README.md

   - AMD APP SDK
   - Intel OpenCL
   - Beignet

-Furthermore, to build the (optional) correctness tests, another BLAS library is needed to serve as a reference.
-This can be either:

-* The OpenCL BLAS library [clBLAS](http://github.com/clMathLibraries/clBLAS) (maintained by AMD)
-* A regular CPU Netlib BLAS library, e.g.:
-  - OpenBLAS
-  - BLIS
-  - Accelerate

 An example of an out-of-source build using a command-line compiler and make (starting from the root of the CLBlast folder):